What Kind of Outlet is Needed for an Electric Car?

 For example, a Tesla Model 3 will charge much slower when you plug it into a circuit with a 15 amp breaker than if you would plug it into a plug with a 60 amp breaker.

-To further complicate things, it’s got a maximum charge rate of 7.7Kw, so even if you plug it into a 60 amp circuit, it couldn’t take advantage of that extra power.
+To make things more complicated, it has a maximum charge rate of 7.7Kw, so even if you plug it into a 60 amp circuit, it can’t take advantage of that extra power.

 In simple terms: